E-bike and electric scooter safety

 • Unplug your charger once it’s finished charging

-• Never block your escape route with your e-bike or scooter
+• Never charge or store e-bikes or e-scooters in hallways, corridors or near exits, and never block your escape route with your e-bike or scooter

 • Never tamper with the battery and always follow the manufacturer’s instructions